7 Recommendations for Remote Product Managers

 Finding the perfect product manager is a difficult task that can be made much simpler by looking for creative, passionate, and personable candidates.

-Creative product managers tend to be excellent problem solvers and are great at creating an image of the product in their minds.
+Creative product managers are excellent problem solvers and great at creating an image of the product in their minds.

 Doing so will unify the vision for the executives while providing a clear picture of the development teams.

-You will want a product manager who can describe things in a myriad of ways and use their knowledge to develop new strategies or roadmaps.
+You will want a product manager who can describe things in myriad ways and use their knowledge to develop new strategies or roadmaps.

 Here are four tips for choosing the perfect product manager: